 Those who use buprenorphine will also not experience the severe withdrawal effects associated with opioid use cessation.
 The Drug Enforcement Administration (DEA) classifies buprenorphine as a Schedule III controlled substance, meaning that it has medical value but also has some potential for abuse and dependence.

 Naloxone is an opioid antagonist, meaning that it also attaches to opioid receptors in the brain, but does not activate them.
-This drug also does not allow any other drugs to bind to these receptors, and, in fact, removes any that are already there.
+This drug also does not allow any other drugs to bind to these receptors, and, in fact, remove any that are already there.
 Once this effect of the drug is progress, people will immediately go through opioid withdrawal syndrome.

 Suboxone is designed to be an opioid replacement drug to help those who have opioid use disorders endure the withdrawal process with minimal discomfort.
 Because Suboxone contains an opioid, it can also be used to control pain.
 Buprenorphine controls opioid withdrawal symptoms and can be effective in relieving mild to moderate pain.